Top 15 Automated API Testing Tools 2025

 4. Apigee (Best for Enterprise-grade API Management)

-Apigee is a robust, cross-cloud API management and automated testing platform designed to help organizations build, secure, monitor, and scale APIs across hybrid and multi-cloud environments.
-It supports stringent compliance standards including PCI DSS, HIPAA, SOC2, and PII, making it suitable for regulated industries.
+Apigee is a robust, cross-cloud API management and testing platform for organizations needing to build, secure, monitor, and scale APIs across hybrid and multi-cloud environments.
+It supports compliance frameworks including PCI DSS, HIPAA, SOC2, and PII—ideal for regulated industries.

-Apigee continues to be recognized as a leader in full lifecycle API management, most recently evolving to integrate AI-powered developer tools and zero-trust security frameworks.
+Apigee is consistently recognized as a leader in full lifecycle API management and now includes AI-powered developer tools and zero-trust security features.

 Feature highlights:

-• Multi-step testing and traffic orchestration powered by JavaScript
+- Multi-step testing and traffic orchestration with JavaScript

-• Real-time diagnostics of API traffic, error rates, and latency tracking
+- Real-time diagnostics for traffic, error rates, and latency

-• Simple deployment of API proxies using OpenAPI 3.0 specifications
+- Simple API proxy deployment using OpenAPI 3.0

-• Debug session REST API and modern horizontal sequence view (v2) for clearer API flow visualization
+- Debug session REST API and modern flow visualization (v2)

-• API Hub now enabled by default for new orgs to simplify discovery, reuse, and cataloging of APIs
+- API Hub enabled by default to simplify discovery and reuse

-• Broader OS compatibility (RHEL 9, Rocky Linux 9, etc.)
+- Broader OS compatibility (RHEL 9, Rocky Linux 9)

 Pricing: Contact Sales